 Now just because the wood we use is salvaged, please don't assume we are talking about trash or inferior lumber.
 We're talking about perfectly strong and solid, viable, beautifully textured, silvery-gray weathered wood - many from the 1800s that were milled from old growth trees.
 Lumber that has no business ever being thrown away or burned and will last for many more decades, if not centuries!

 Simply put, we both hate senseless waste, always have and I am certain it is etched in my DNA.
 My mother composted, replanted, propagated, re-cylced, up cycled, re-used, re-invented and re-purposed the most amazing things from scraps of paper, fabrics, bits of yarn, wood and ingenuity... long before it was "cool", or anyone called it being "green".
 For her, growing up in southern France during WWII, it was a necessity - truly a matter of survival.
 She taught me to look at ordinary things and see them with new eyes.
-I'm so proud of my Mama and still try to learn by her example every day.
+My mother passed away in 2022.
+She was 92 years old.
+I'm still so proud of my Mama and vow to learn from her every day.

 So that's our backstory in a nutshell.
 We encourage anyone shopping for artwork or home decor to please consider the importance of buying vintage or products made from reclaimed goods.